Korn's inequality from the viewpoint of calculus of variations: Proof of Theorem

-where $M^T_t$ is defined as above.
-The rest of the proof follows by the same argument as in Proposition~\ref{prop:upperbound}. \end{proof} In a very similar manner, one can prove that\footnote{The same result holds for $d=2$ as well, but the proof there is significantly different, requiring the use of the induced complex structure of the problem.
+and this proves the result.
+Note that the right hand side is monotone increasing in $d$ and tends to $\sqrt 3$ as $d\to \infty$, so this is not an asymptotic improvement. \end{proof} In a very similar manner, one can prove that\footnote{The same result holds for $d=2$ as well, but the proof there is significantly different, requiring the use of the induced complex structure of the problem.
 This additional structure, if properly taken advantage of, leads to even stronger bounds, see~\cite{Volberg}.}, for $d\ge 3$

 Indeed, the exact same proof works, provided one uses the following lemma in place of lemma \ref{lemma:linalg1}. \begin{lemma} Let $a\in \R^d\otimes \mathrm{Sym}_0(d)$.
 Let $b$ be the tensor defined via $b_{i,j,k}\mathrel{:}=a_{i,j,k}-a_{j,i,k}$ and $c_k$ the vector defined as $c_k=\sum_i a_{i,i,k}$.
 Then